Cal Poly’s Award

+The Cal Poly Learn by Doing Award was established to recognize faculty members who demonstrate excellence in the scholarship of teaching and advancement of Learn by Doing pedagogy.
 The awards acknowledge scholarly research that goes beyond descriptive examples of Learn by Doing projects and recognizes how faculty are directly contributing to the pedagogical understanding and practice of Learn by Doing.

-The Learn by Doing Scholar Award applications are reviewed by faculty representing broad of disciplinary perspectives; the Learn by Doing Award Committee includes one tenured faculty member from each college and the library.
+Faculty self-nominate for the award.
+Individual and team (collaborative) applications are welcome for both awards.
+Team applications may include Cal Poly students and non-Cal Poly researchers.
+The Learn by Doing Scholar Award applications are reviewed by one tenured faculty member from each college and the library.

+Applications must be focused on scholarly inquiry into Learn by Doing practices that goes beyond mere descriptive examples of Learn by Doing.
 The successful applications will present a compelling definition of Learn by Doing and clear evidence as to how the scholarship contributes to the understanding and practice of Learn by Doing.

 |Completed Award Recipients||Proposed or In-Progress Award Recipients|